ivpn/ivpn.net/src/content/pages/setup/windows-10-wireguard.md

 To use WireGuard on Windows, we recommend downloading IVPN's <a href="/apps-windows/">Windows client</a>, which supports the protocol.
 Please follow the steps below if you would prefer to use the official WireGuard app for Windows instead:
 </div>

-1. [Download](https://www.wireguard.com/install/) and install the latest version of the WireGuard client
+1. [Download](https://www.wireguard.com/install/) and install the latest version of the WireGuard client from the official WireGuard website

 2. Navigate to our [config file generator](/account/wireguard-config)